 Three 15-unit graduate certificate programs offer working professionals opportunities to study specific aspects of supply chain management without committing the time and resources required to earn a master's degree.
 Certificates in information systems and supply chain management, optimization and supply chain management, and supply chain strategy are offered.
 These programs are offered via distance learning technologies and can be completed through the Internet.
 In-person midterms and final exams may be required for some courses, in which case they will be administered in cities near student population concentrations.
-See page 162 for course requirements.
+See Master of Digital Supply Chain Management, page 167, for course requirements.